lynnlangit/Hello-AWS-Data-Services/0a_aws_client_setups/README.md

     - For RDS SQL
         - can use MySQLWorkbench (for RDS Aroura, MySQL)
         - can use SQLOperationsStudio (for RDS SQL Server)
-    - For multiple database - can use trial version of Navicat
+    - For multiple database types - you can use trial version of the 3rd party Navicat tool